 The Philips Panorama 1.0 Open High Field MRI is ideal for patients that are claustrophobic.
 Instead of the patient being placed in a closed MRI, which resembles a long tube or tunnel that is open on both ends, the patient lies on a table which moves left to right and in and out of the scanner.
 Patients don't feel like they are trapped in a barrel.

 An MRI can be used on just about any area of the body.
 While a traditional CT scan, which uses x-rays, is ideal for viewing bones, MRIs provide high quality images of soft tissue, ligaments, tendons, musculoskeletal structures, arterial structures, and the brain.
-The MRI is also equipped with software to perform cardiac and breast MRIs.
+The MRI is also equipped with software to perform breast MRIs.

 A variety of "coils" are used to focus the MRI on specific parts of the body.